UniversityOfSaintThomas/Cascade_documentation/orion/README.md

 ### Ask ITS to setup new publish destinations and transports

 -   After you've made these changes, send a request to ITS (Vicky Vue)
--   ITS will also setup a new publish destinations and transports
+-   ITS will go into the Cascade instance and add new publish destinations and transports

 ### Go to Manage Site > Site Settings